proper-testing/proper/README.md

         git clone git://github.com/manopapad/proper.git

-*   Compile PropEr: Run `make fast` if you just want to build PropEr, optionally followed by a `make tests` to also run its unit tests.
-(A plain `make` call does a `make fast` but also runs dialyzer on PropEr's code base; this requires having a dialyzer PLT.
+*   Compile PropEr: Run `make` if you just want to build PropEr, optionally followed by a `make tests` to also run its unit tests. `make fast dialyzer` does a `make fast` and also runs dialyzer on PropEr's code base; this requires having a dialyzer PLT.
 To also build PropEr's documentation issue a `make all` call; in that case, you are going to need the `syntax_tools` application and a recent version of `EDoc`).